 Taco Tuesday just got a major upgrade!
 These boldly flavored Salmon Tacos are not only delicious, but so fun to assemble and enjoy for taco night!
 You’ll love their bright, zingy flavor that comes through in every bite.

-It starts with slow baked salmon that’s rubbed in warm spices, like chili powder, oregano, paprika, garlic powder, onion powder, and some chili flakes for heat!
-Once a perfect medium, the tender salmon is flaked and served over warm tortillas with Cabbage Slaw, Pineapple Salsa, and our cool, creamy Cilantro Lime Crema.
+It starts with slow baked salmon (though shrimp would be great too!) that’s rubbed in warm spices, like chili powder, oregano, paprika, garlic powder, onion powder, and chili flakes for heat!
+Once a perfect medium, the tender salmon is flaked and served over warm tortillas with Cabbage Slaw, Pineapple Salsa, and cool, creamy Cilantro Lime Crema.

 It’s truly the perfect salmon dinner.
 The only thing that would make this dinner better is a homemade Margarita!
 Okay, fine — two margaritas!